MicrosoftDocs/fabric-docs/docs/admin/monitoring-hub.md

 You can view the history of a single Fabric item using the *Historical runs* option.

 Select *More options* (**...**) next to the activity name of the item you're interested in, and from the menu, select *Historical runs*.
-The tables displays up to 30 days of historical information for that item.
+The table displays up to 30 days of historical information for that item.

 To return to the main display, select *Back to main view*.

 ### View details

-To view the details of an activity, hover over it's activity name and select the *View detail* symbol (**i**).
+To view the details of an activity, hover over its activity name and select the *View detail* symbol (**i**).

 ## Limitation